priyakapadia/Cal-to-Click/README.md

 # CPQ
-Our APP is called Click2Cal.
-Click2Cal can take a picture an event on a poster or a flyer and directly add to the user's calendar without them having to input the date, time and the location.

-The app is made on Andriod Studio; the image to text conversion is done using Haven and the data parsing is done using Regular Expressions.
+The name of our app is Click2Cal (C2C).
+This app allows the user to take a picture of a poster, flyer, or banner of an event.
+After image processing, the corresponding date, time and location of the event is added to their calendar.
+The app allows the user to edit the event details to add any notes or extra information, and save the picture in the event details as a reference.

+Our app uses Haven's API for the OCR and later it uses Regular Expressions (RegEx) to parse the data output.

+This app is made by Sneha Pradhan, Priya Kapadia, Jay Angel, Wonjae Yang and Kiara Alberto.